 7. Death from a Building, July 2013 - St. Petersburg, Russia

 On July 2013, on the rooftop of a 16th floor building in St. Petersburg, Pavel Kashin attempted to do a backflip.
 Kashin was an experienced parkour artist named as one of the best forerunners in the world.

 On the fateful day, Kashin was standing on a ledge that was 3ft wide on the rooftop of a 16-storey building.
-As he attempted to perform a backflip (a backward somersault in the air).
-According to the witnesses, Kashin lost his footing on the landing; plunging onto the sidewalk below the apartment.
+According to witnesses, as he attempted to perform a backflip (a backward somersault in the air), he lost his footing on the landing; plunging onto the sidewalk below the apartment.

 Kyle Lee Stocking, 22, miscalculated the length of a climbing rope which which would enable him to swing under a 110-foot sandstone arch located near Moab, Utah.

 According to police, the rope was too long such that when Lee jumped, he hit the ground rather than swinging under the Corona arch.

 9. Death from Steaming - Suala Sanglang, Malaysia

 Lim Ba, 68, a Taoist medium, died from burns and heart attack when performing a 'human steaming' ritual, meant to cleanse both the body and soul, at a Chinese temple during the Nine Emperor Gods festival.

 During the performance, Ba sat on a wooden platform that was placed on top of a boiling wok, in a meditative posture; covered by a giant cylindrical metal lid.